kimmobrunfeldt/labyrinth/README.md

 # Labyrinth

 Online version of the Labyrinth board game.
-The game server will run on the host's browser and networking happens peer-to-peer.
+The game server runs on the host's browser and networking happens peer-to-peer.